 At NatureBox, the team runs frequent A/B tests on how they order and present their many snack options.
 Because Heap ingests Optimizely data, the NatureBox team can use Heap to go beyond basic pass/fail test results and identify how their experiments impact larger objectives like feature engagement and retention.
 By having A/B test state on every event, the NatureBox team can re-model their Virtual Events to focus behavior on a particular variation instantly to answer the question at hand.

 With this granular insight, the team has been able to optimize experiments with longer-term business goals in mind and were able to boost their conversion rate 5x in just six weeks.

 From powering their analytics infrastructure to helping people answer questions in just minutes, the entire team at NatureBox now touches Heap data in some way, helping the team scale faster.

-“We now have a single source of truth in our warehouse vs. in software silos, and Heap was the first to offer this as a feature,” David said.
+“We now have a single source of truth in our warehouse vs. in software silos, and Heap was the first to offer this as a virtualized managed service,” David said.
 “When someone wants to build a campaign or build recommendations and asks, ‘Does this person consume pineapple snacks?
 Or peanuts?’
 We’re finally able to understand that clearly and give customers a better experience.”